When is the next Love Island 2019 dumping?

 Who has been dumped from Love Island 2019?

-Callum became the first islander to leave the villa on Friday 7th June, after he was dumped by Amber.
+Callum became the first Islander to pack his bags on Friday 7th June, after he was dumped by Amber.
 Sherif was then forced to leave the villa after breaking the rules.
 Then Joe and Elma were voted off by the public, forcibly splitting them up from their respective couples.
+And Yewande went went Danny chose new girl Arabella over her.

 All the Love Island couples and singletons still in the game